GitauHarrison/notes/linode/deploy_on_linode.md

 There are two ways that I can get my flask application onto my linux server.
 The first method would simply be to clone my GitHub repository onto my server.
 The other method would be to copy the files of my local application onto my server.

 I will use the second method to show you how you can transfer your application files to your server.
-Kindly note that the project on GitHub does not show the `.env` file which contains all the secret keys needed by our project. for this reason, make sure that you create that file in your root directory and add your keys following the `.env-template` file as a guide.
+Kindly note that the project on GitHub does not show the `.env` file which contains all the secret keys needed by our project.
+For this reason, make sure that you create that file in your root directory and add your keys following the `.env-template` file as a guide.
 However, since the project is on my local machine, I don't have to worry about "missing" files.
 I can proceed to copy my entire project folder onto my server.

 ### Copy Project Root Folder to Server